 The University will therefore work towards the development and implementation of research data repository capacity at an institutional level.
 At least until such a repository is in place, the primary responsibility for data storage remains at College level.

-2.4 Retention and storage of data and materials – School responsibilities
+2.4 Retention and storage of data and materials – College responsibilities

 Each College must: